naturalis/ansible-role-grafana/README.md

 To configure the origin of requests set `grafana__api_from_localhost` and `grafana__api_url` variables accordingly.

 Compatible with Grafana 5.x., 6.x haven't been tested, 4.x became depricated.
+Role works for both stand alone grafana and grafana in docker container

 ## Requirements